tiagopazhs/orders-dashboard/README.md

 <h1>Orders dashboard<img src="https://cdn-icons-png.flaticon.com/512/1843/1843228.png" alt="red cross" style="height: 1em; margin-left: 0.4em; margin-top: 0.2em;"></h1>
-<p>This is an order panel created with graphs from the react-gogle-chart lib, the backend was based on the consumption of the Bling ERP api and if the token is not provided, the panel displays data from a fictitious basket store.</p>
+<p>This is an order panel created with graphs from the react-google-chart lib, the backend was based on the consumption of the Bling ERP api and if the token is not provided, the panel displays data from a fictitious basket store.</p>
 <h2>Purpose</h2>
 <p>The analysis of purchase orders can help to avoid future problems, so a dashboard is needed to analyze and make strategic decisions more quickly.</p>
 <h4>Demonstration:</h4>